 BLM Stipulations for Black Rock City

-On July 23, 2012 the Bureau of Land Management issued a 4-year permit for the Burning Man event.
+On July 2, 2018, the Bureau of Land Management issued a temporary closure order and restrictions for the 2018 event.
 Below are the relevant documents that BRC LLC is making available publicly.